worktheclock/nix.dev/source/tutorials/nix-language.md

 - On its right is the function body.

 Function declarations in the Nix language can appear in different forms.
-Each of them is explained in the following, and here is an overview:
+Each of them is explained below, and here is an overview:

 - Single argument